 Cumulative Effects: Cumulative effects would be similar to those described under alternative 1.
-There are both adverse and beneficial effects as a result of ongoing and future potential actions outside the park, and internal park projects.
+There are both adverse and beneficial effects as a result of ongoing and future potential actions outside the park, and internal projects in the parks.
 Considered together, there would be no meaningful additive or interactive effects among these projects and the proposed actions under this alternative that would constitute a significant cumulative effect on native birds.